mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### What's Surface Pressure good for?

 Now that you know what Surface Pressure is and roughly how it works.
-I thought it would be useful to show off what you can do with it.
+I thought it would be useful to show off what you can do with it in Paper by FifyThree.

 #### Gesture drawing and other warm-ups

-A great way to warm-up before doing any sort of serious drawing is with some quick gesture sketches.
-In art school we'd start each class capturing a model's movement with charcoal or conté crayons as they cycled through 2 minute poses.
+A great way to warm-up before doing any sort of serious drawing is with quick gesture sketches.
+In art school we'd start each class capturing a model's movement with a series of 2 minute poses with charcoal and conté crayons.

 <figure>
   <img src="http://placehold.it/640x480" alt="charcoal on newsprint gesture drawings">
   <figcaption>Examples of gesture drawings in charcoal on newsprint paper.</figcaption>
 </figure>

-What's great about Pencil and Surface Pressure is you can pretty much get the same result as a stick of charcoal on newsprint paper.
-Even better is you're left with none of the mess on your fingers and hands.
+With the pencil tool in Paper and Surface Pressure you can get the same result as a stick of charcoal rubbed on newsprint.
+Even better, you avoid any of the mess typically associated with it when working digitally.

 <figure>
   <a href="{{ site.url }}/images/pencil-surface-pressure-gestures.jpg"><img src="{{ site.url }}/images/pencil-surface-pressure-gestures-900.jpg" alt="Surface Pressure gesture drawings"></a>
   <figcaption>Examples of gesture drawings in Paper with Pencil and Surface Pressure.</figcaption>
 </figure>

 To get the most out of this technique you're going to want to hold Pencil differently than you're accustomed to.
-Instead of using the one of the many [tripod grips](http://www.otplan.com/articles/pencil-grasp-patterns.aspx) you'll want to wrap your fingers around Pencil and rest your thumb just below the tip.
+Instead of a [tripod grip](http://www.otplan.com/articles/pencil-grasp-patterns.aspx) you'll want to wrap your fingers around Pencil and rest your thumb just below the tip.

 <figure class="half">
   <img src="http://placehold.it/640x480" alt="traditional writing grip">
   <img src="http://placehold.it/640x480" alt="palm grip">
-  <figcaption>Comparison of grip types.</figcaption>
+  <figcaption>Tripod grip on the left (good for writing), palm grip on the right (good for gesture drawing).</figcaption>
 </figure>

 As you sketch and draw with what I call the *palm grip* you'll need to get comfortable with both **pushing** and **pulling** your strokes.
 Your entire arm and wrist should be moving as you draw --- if you're only using just your wrist it won't be as effective.
 To better illustrate what I mean here's a slow-motion video of me drawing with the palm grip.